 - If the game wasn't hard enough, Battletoads also has a Kaizo Trap of its own.
 After you kill the final boss and she falls through the floor, she will come back spinning in the middle of the room for a final cutscene.
 Get caught in the spinning attack and you're dead.
 Last life?
-Game over and you have to start the battle all over again.
-Oh, last continue too?
-You're back at the beginning of the game!
+You have to start the battle all over again.
+Last continue too?
+Game over.

 - Be careful when you beat someone in Battle Arena Toshinden next to the arena's border.
 If your character falls down while he/she's celebrating the victory, the game will count the match as a draw.